cool-RR/combi/README.rst

 And yet the permutations are created on-demand rather than in advance.

-Use :class:`CombSpace` to create a combination space, where order doesn't
+Use `CombSpace`_ to create a combination space, where order doesn't
 matter:

 .. code:: python